-All staff must ensure that up-to-date copies of credentials, permits, transcripts, TB results, first aid certificates, etc., are sent to Human Resources and to their immediate supervisor.
-The supervisors maintain department files that are required, and available for review, by Title 22 Licensing and our funding agencies (state and federal).
+All staff must ensure that up-to-date copies of credentials, permits, transcripts, TB results, first aid certificates, etc., are sent to Human Resources and to the ELC main office.
+Central office CDS maintain department files that are required, and available for review, by Title 22 Licensing and our funding agencies (state and federal).

+Student's Classroom File

-Child's Classroom File: Each file must contain specific documentation to satisfy Licensing requirements.
+Each file must contain specific documentation to satisfy Licensing requirements.
 Contact your registration specialist if any of the following documents are missing:

 - Emergency Card (up-to-date)

-- Child's Health History
+- Student's Health History

-- Physician's Report
+- Physician's Report (up-to-date)

 - Immunization Record

 - Negative TB Risk Assessment results or TB test.
 Evidence of non-communicability if the TB test was positive.

 - Application

 - Family Contact Form

 - Parent's Rights, LIC 995

 - Personal Rights, LIC 613A

 - Parent's Guide to Understanding Child Abuse

 - Authorization to dispense medicine (if applicable)

 - Documentation required for health-related services, LIC 9166

 - Acknowledgement of receipt of licensing reports, LIC 9224 (if applicable)